-Johnson dodges UK’s health woes, wants to talk about Brexit
+UK’s Johnson wants to talk about Brexit, not health care

 “It’s a terrible, terrible photo.
 And I apologize obviously to the families and all those who have terrible experiences in the NHS,” he said.

+The controversy about the photo comes amid a campaign marred by misleading social media images and attack ads.

+Britain’s electoral laws, like those of most countries, were largely written before the dawn of the internet, meaning social media campaigns are mostly unregulated and open to exploitation.
+With no constraints, such as the strict rules that govern broadcasters, Britain’s political parties have pushed the boundaries of truth, transparency and reality.

-The Labour Party found itself embarrassed, meanwhile, by the leak of a phone recording to the Guido Fawkes website in which the party’s spokesman on health issues suggested that the party would lose Thursday’s vote.
+The Labour Party found itself embarrassed, meanwhile, by the leak of a phone recording to the right-wing political website Guido Fawkes in which the party’s health spokesman suggested that the party would lose Thursday’s vote because voters “can’t stand Corbyn.”

-Jonathan Ashworth said his unguarded remarks were merely banter between old friends.
+Jonathan Ashworth said his unguarded remarks were merely banter with a Conservative friend and claimed he had been truing to “psych him out like football managers do.”

+“Obviously with the benefit of hindsight I’ve been too clever by half and I look like an idiot as a result of doing it,” Ashworth told the BBC later.
+“But I thought I was having a private conversation with someone who I’ve always had conversations with over the years.

 Follow AP’s full coverage of Brexit and British politics at https://www.apnews.com/Brexit